HarminderDhillon/twitter-clone-parent/README.md

 - Elasticsearch for search functionality
 - RabbitMQ for messaging
 - Spring Boot backend API (available at http://localhost:8082/api when running in Docker)
+- Next.js frontend (available at http://localhost:3000 when running in Docker)

 ## Development